hrj/awesome-eclipse/README.md

 # awesome-eclipse

-List of awesome plugins and other resources for eclipse
+List of awesome plugins and other resources for the [Eclipse IDE](https://eclipse.org/)

 ## Open-source Plugins